 “This course is designed to create a common core to discuss the Internet on the whole rest of the degree — to create a shared understanding of the social implications of the Internet.”

-Research on the social implications of the Internet is still at an early stage, but there are already some key insights.
-This course will provide an overview of the major findings to date within several social science disciplines, including communication studies, sociology, and political science.
-One aim of the course is to identify the overlaps and divergences among different research approaches.
-Another is to give students who come from a variety of disciplinary backgrounds a common grounding in research on the Internet, its social shaping and impact.
+This course will provide an overview of the major findings from the research on the social implications of the internet within several social science disciplines, including communication studies, sociology, anthropology, political science and ethics.
+A further aim of the course is to identify the overlaps and divergences among different research approaches.
+Finally, the course aims to give students who come from a variety of disciplinary backgrounds a common grounding in research on the Internet, its social shaping and impact.
 It will also introduce some of the main theoretical traditions in the social sciences, and assess their strengths and limitations in relation to analysing the Internet.

 - How useful are social theories for explaining or predicting the role of digital media in social change?

 - How do different scholarly disciplines contribute to our understanding and knowledge of the social implications of the internet?